duncanmcclean/simple-commerce/docs/how-it-works.md

 * **Orders** are pretty self explanitory.
 * **Carts** under the hood are the same as orders but we use it to describe orders that haven't been completed yet (so if a customer hasn't purchased the order)
 * **Coupons** are a way of giving customers discounts on their cart.
+* **Customers** is a collection by Simple Commerce where all of your customers are stored.
+Each order has a customer assigned to it.